What to do immediately after a truck accident

 This is the part that's urgent and different from a regular car accident.
 Commercial trucks have electronic data devices — black boxes or event data recorders that capture information about the truck's speed, braking, acceleration, and sometimes GPS data.
 That data is preserved for a limited time.
 Some devices overwrite data after a period of weeks or months.

-Maintenance records.
+Maintenance records are evidence.
 If the truck had braking problems, tire problems, or other maintenance issues, that's evidence.
 Records of previous accidents involving that truck are evidence.
 The trucking company's safety record is evidence.
 All of this can be subpoenaed and discovered in a legal case, but only if you have an attorney pushing for it early.

 If you don't hire an attorney or don't have someone documenting that evidence immediately, the trucking company can discard driver logs after a certain period, can argue that black box data was overwritten in the normal course of operations, can claim that maintenance records were lost.
-If you want that evidence available for your case, you or an attorney on your behalf need to issue a preservation letter to the trucking company and the truck driver as soon as possible — ideally within days of the accident.
-A preservation letter is a formal request to keep all relevant evidence related to the accident.
-It's not a legal threat; it's a standard step that puts the company on notice that they cannot destroy evidence without legal consequence.
+A preservation letter — a formal request to keep all relevant evidence related to the accident — is a standard step that puts the company on notice that they cannot destroy evidence without legal consequence.
+Your attorney needs to issue this within days of the accident.

 Medical Attention and Documentation